• Get Inspired

 You’d think a new roof quote would include information about the metalwork - what material is being used for gutters, downpipes, and flashing.
 But no. Unless you insist, you’ll get the cheapest possible option.
 Aluminium, or worse.
 Thin, generic, and guaranteed to corrode or buckle within a few years.

-And we learned something else: most sample tiles they show you are meaningless unless you understand what you’re looking at.
+And I learned something else: most sample tiles they show you are meaningless unless you understand what you’re looking at.
 There’s Spanish slate, Brazilian slate, Welsh slate, all wildly different in durability, colour, porosity, and finish.
 Some age gracefully.
 Others age like milk.

 Slate, to its credit, also wins on sustainability.
 It’s a natural material, non-toxic, recyclable, and incredibly long-lived, often 80 to 100 years or more.
 Compare that to synthetic options or fibre cement with 15–30 year lifespans and it’s clear: slate isn’t just beautiful, it’s ecological common sense.